 It is a good option to use if you have a lot of offers with different prices and you want to implement them all in your sales funnel.

-In a tripwire funnel, you can use order bumps, upsells, downsells to catch your customers’ attention.
+In a tripwire funnel, you can use order bumps, upsells, and downsells to catch your customers’ attention.